-Xometry now offers binder jetting as of August 2020, a high-speed metal 3D printing process, through an exclusive partnership with ExOne (NASDAQ: XONE).
-Customers can quote this process through the Digital RFQ Marketplace.
-Once in the marketplace, simply visit the ExOne supplier page to send your request directly to this Xometry Manufacturing Partner.
+Xometry now offers binder jetting, a high-speed metal 3D printing process, in addition to direct metal laser sintering and six plastic 3D printing technologies.
+Customers can quote and order this process through the Xometry Instant Quoting Engine℠, with lead times of 10 days.
 Read on to learn more about this technology and how it can benefit your project development cycle.

 Binder jetting is a cost-effective way to 3D print metal prototypes and production parts.
 With binder jetting, an inkjet printhead selectively deposits a binding agent onto a layer of powdered metal.
 This process is repeated, layer-by-layer, until the object is complete.

 The build box then goes through curing in order to fully solidify the binding agent.
 Parts are removed and all unbound powder is removed from the parts.

 The bound parts, or "green parts" are then sintered in a furnace.
 To increase density for some metals, bronze is added to infiltrate and fill the pores in the powdered metal body to create a metal matrix composite with a final density of around 95%.
 Binder jet prints in a variety of metals and metal composites.

 See our binder jetting design guide, which contains tips on tolerancing, post-processing, and how to design various features such as holes, font sizes, pockets and cavities, knife edges, fillets, ribs, self-supporting structures, and more.